thinkxis/gateway/npci.md

 https://nfinite.in/product-detail/8cce7b57-b64e-458d-915f-b07e115bb1e3
 https://upigateway.com/

-All rights ristricted!
+All rights privileged!
+Ask before using my work anywhere.
+It might be out of date in most cases.
+I do not share bleading-edge optimised versions due to NDA & legal challanges.
-Dipesh Bhoir */
+# Dipesh Bhoir